top of page

-Translation: Partial English in progress
+Translation: Partial English

 Taska is an untranslatable Russian word that captures a sense of inexplicable melancholy, longing, and nostalgia.
 This elusive feeling is at the heart of Ilana Rudashevski’s debut novel—an instant bestseller that received enthusiastic responses from readers and critics alike.
 Following an immigrant family from the Soviet Union to Israel, Taska relates a migration story that is witty, poignant, and entirely new.

 In the early 1970s, Max and Sophie leave behind their beautiful home and loved ones and immigrate to Israel with their two daughters.
 They know that they may never see their family and friends again, but are nevertheless driven by a persistent urge—part ideology, part survival instinct.
 Once in Israel, they settle in a utopian tiny community on the Egyptian border—only to be uprooted again when the Sinai Peninsula reverts to Egyptian control.

 Present-day Israel.
 Sophie is dead; her elder daughter Elka, an urban planner in Jerusalem, is caught up in a bribery scandal.
 Even though she has lived in Israel since her childhood, the affair confronts her with cultural rifts that have been running beneath the surface all the while.
 At once earnest and ironic, nostalgic and disillusioned, Elka traces her family’s story—and the sense of indistinct longing that is inseparable from immigrant life.

 Written with charismatic skill uncommon in debuts, diving into [Taska] is emotionally and conceptually rewarding.